 Beginning in August 2017 student may pursue a concentration as part of the J.D. program at the Law School.
 Concentrations indicate focused coursework and experiential learning or independent research in a particular area of study beyond the required curriculum.
 Students who successfully complete the concentration will receive a notation on their Law School transcripts.

 - Business Law

 - Environmental Law

 - Intellectual Property Law

 - International Law

-The requirements for particular concentrations, and a list of courses that meet each concentration group, are included in the Policy Appendices and may be revised from time to time, depending on course and instructor availability.
+The requirements for particular concentrations, and a list of courses that meet each concentration group, are included here and may be revised from time to time, depending on course and instructor availability.